What does it really take to get lean or reach your health and body composition goals?

 One common and popular way to measure body fat percentage is BIA.
 This method is used in devices such as the InBody machine, which is featured in many gyms.
 BIA devices detect how your body responds to small electrical currents by placing electrodes on your skin.
 The BIA device enters your body’s response to the electrical currents into an equation that predicts your body composition.[1]

-There are advantages and disadvantages of BIA.
-On the positive side, it is quick, easy and widely accessible.
+BIA has advantages and disadvantages.
+On the positive side, it is quick, easy, and widely accessible.

 However, the accuracy of these devices varies widely and can be significantly affected by food and fluid intake.[2]